Jump to:

 Definition

-Myotonic disorders are a group of genetic disorders, characterized by the presence of myotonia.
+Myotonic disorders are a group of genetic disorders, which can present with myotonia, weakness, and muscle wasting.
 Clinically, myotonia can be described as the inability to relax a muscle following activation, which may or may not be clearly evident.
-Electromyographically, it appears as repetitive abnormal spontaneous muscle fiber discharges with waxing and waning frequency and amplitude between 20-80Hz, heard as a “dive bomber” sound.
-Of note, not all electrical myotonia is indicative of myotonic disorders and may be seen in other circumstances such as hypothyroidism or with the administration of certain drugs.
-This review will describe the clinical presentation and pathophysiology of select myotonic disorders with a focus on type 1 myotonic dystrophy (DM1), as well as the diagnosis via laboratory and electrophysiologic findings and the rehabilitation management of such disorders.1,2
+This review will describe the clinical presentation and pathophysiology of select myotonic disorders with a focus on type 1 myotonic dystrophy (DM1), as well as the diagnosis via laboratory and electrophysiologic findings and the rehabilitation management of such disorders.1,4-5

 Etiology